Build Small, Scale Smart

 | Episodic (Audit) | What happened, when, and why.
 Evaluation & Tracing. | JSON Logs / SQLite |

-Measure completion rate, factual accuracy, and latency.
-Watch for infinite loops or "hallucinated tool assumptions".
-Use tracing platforms like LangSmith or OpenAI Traces to see the exact execution graph and where the cognitive logic broke.
+Track completion rates, factual accuracy, and latency.
+Monitor for infinite loops and hallucinated tool parameters.
+Utilize tracing platforms like LangSmith or OpenAI Traces to map execution graphs.

 - > V1: Single Agent.
 Direct tool calling and session memory.